cyclone-github/spider/README.md

 - To create ngrams len 1-3 and sort output by frequency, use "-ngram 1-3" "-sort"
   - `spider -url 'https://github.com/cyclone-github' -ngram 1-3 -sort`
 - To filter crawled URLs by keyword "foobar"
-  - `spider -url 'https://github.com/cyclone-github' -match foobar`
+  - `spider -url 'https://github.com/cyclone-github' -url-match foobar`
 - To process a local text file, create ngrams len 1-3 and sort output by frequency
   - `spider -file foobar.txt -ngram 1-3 -sort`
 - Run `spider -help` to see a list of all options